zydou/arti/doc/dev/notes/rpc-meta-draft.md

 If you find that you need more data,
 **please** do not start parsing the message strings: instead let us know, so we can extend the Error format.

-##### Unimplemented extension: "data"

-We **do not** currently implement this field in the Error type:
-It was originally part of our design, but we are leaving it out as under-specified.

-data
-: A JSON value containing additional error information.
-  An application may use this to handle certain known errors, but must always be prepared to receive unknown errors.

-  The value of `data` will be one of the following:
-    * a string, being the error data type name
-    * an object with a single field; the field name is the error data type name;
-      the meaning of the value of that field depends on the error data type name.

-  Each method type name defines the format of the associated value.
-  (Note: this is the "externally tagged" serde serialisation format for a Rust enum.)

-  The error data type names are in a global namespace, like method names.
-  The `data` can be parsed without knowing the method that generated the error, although obviously the meaning will depend on what operation was being attempted.

-  Improved error handling in Arti may make Arti generate different error `data` for particular situations in the future, so clients should avoid relying on the precise contents, other than for non-critical functions such as reporting.

 ##### Example error response JSON document